la2050/archive/_projects/2016/altasea-where-stem-meets-the-ocean.md

   our planet's extraordinary ocean.
 Visits to AltaSea and the LA Waterfront ignite a lifelong passion and curiosity about the ocean, motivating this generation to be guardians for a sustainable future.
+Please explain how you will define and measure success for your project.​: >- Our long term measure of defining success will be that students grow into champions for a sustainable ocean and planet.
+In addition, our goal is that students increase their participation in STEM classes in middle and high school, attending college, and ultimately choose careers in STEM sectors.
+  AltaSea is in the process of developing a tracking system that will allow us to keep students engaged with the network.
+AltaSea’s 2016 partnership with OET is being independently evaluated.

+  Currently, the AltaSea network relies on internal evaluations to measure our short term successes.
+Some indicators of success are:

+  * When youth discover abilities they did not know they possess and realize they are capable of achieving anything in life through hard work and determination.

+  * When at-risk students realize what they are learning in the classroom has 'real world' significance and opportunities for a 'better life' abound at shore and at sea.

+  * When students make an emotional connection to learning through exploring the ocean and develop a love for the ocean and life-long learning.

+  * When under-performing students' grades improve and students stay in school and pursue STEM-related careers as a result of their participation in our programs or Youth Crew.

+  * When our community becomes more aware of the preciousness of our local waters and threats to marine life, and develop daily 'good stewardship' habits to preserve and conserve the oceans entrusted to us.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/altasea-where-stem-meets-the-ocean/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3892536625741-team89.jpg
 organization_name: AltaSea at the Port of Los Angeles